pysat/pysatNASA/ACKNOWLEDGEMENTS.md

 - NASA Scintillation Observations and Response of the Ionosphere to Electrodynamics (SORTIE)
 - NASA Scintillation Prediction Observations Research Task (SPORT)
+- NOAA Constellation Observing System for Meteorology Ionosphere and Climate (COSMIC-2)

 Disclaimers
 ===========